kevinkoehne/EDBUtil/README.md

     Params:
      /file - name of the file to copy
      /store - name of the Elevate store to which to copy

+    /setDBPath - sets the path for the database.
+    Params:
+        /configPath - path of the configuration for the database engine
+        /newPath    - the new path for the database

     /CreateDB - creates a new database
     Params: